g2p/vido/README.md

     CONFIG_DEVTMPFS=y
     CONFIG_SERIAL_8250_CONSOLE=y

-Note that 9p can't be built as a module, it has to be linked in.
+Note that 9p can't be built as a loadable module, it has to be built in.
 Your kernel should also have:

     CONFIG_DEVTMPFS_MOUNT=y